-Changes in Debt Ratings Risk - The Fund may invest in fixed-income securities (without regard to credit rating or time to maturity), such as bonds, and short-term debt instruments, including "money market" instruments.
-Investments can be subject to the risk of downgrade by a ratings agency.
+Changes in Debt Rating - Investments can be subject to the risk of downgrade by a ratings agency.
 Ratings downgrades generally affect the value of the downgraded security and are likely to result in both decreased demand for the security and an investor expectation of a higher rate of return on the security.